kakkarpalak/DbsandSQLforDataSciencewithPython/README.md

 I have used three datasets on the city of Chicago's Data Portal:

-Socioeconomic Indicators in Chicago
+Socioeconomic Indicators in Chicago\n
-Chicago Public Schools
+Chicago Public Schools\n
-Chicago Crime Data
+Chicago Crime Data\n

 A detailed description of this dataset and the original dataset can be obtained from the Chicago Data Portal at: